pensjonatus/flash-fiction/blog/another-thrilling-day.md

 ---
-title: 'Another Thrilling Day'
+title: Another Thrilling Day
 date: '2014-04-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Natalie was sitting at the hotel cafe enjoying a light breakfast when she saw